Electron Engine ™

 5. Unsorted Application Information

-In 1935, the impedance of any record player input of radios was 47k.
-This specific value was chosen because it would do something similar like an RIAA curve, if a crystal cartridge was loaded with this value.
-That was the only reason for this curious impedance, which for the rest if it, is much too high for any other application.
-So from 1935 ...1970, all radios had a 47k record player input or this reason.
-We just inherited this strange value for any audio input.
+In 1935, the home equipment was typically a radio with a record player input.
+This input had an impedance of 47k for a specific reason.
+Most record players had a crystal cartridge, which worked quite reasonable actually, and they were manufactured until the 1970's.
+The advantage of a crystal cartridge is, when terminated with 47k, this achieves something like a RIAA curve.
+That was the only reason for this curious impedance, and it became the standard ever since.
 Even today, people get a strange feeling in their toes, when the input impedance of an AUX input is not exactly 47k, but 39k.
-Yet I advise to connect a resistor of 5k across it, when you have small hum problem.
-It may well be gone.
+Yet I advise to connect a resistor of 5k across it, when you have small hum, and with 5k it may well be gone.
 In professional environments nobody uses 47k.
 Why should they?!
-It would be wrong and silly.
-They are using 600 Ohms, because that rejects hum much better, and any signal source which can not drive 600 Ohms, it would be foolish so use it.
+Nobody likes hum.
+They are using 600 Ohms, because that rejects hum much better, and any signal source which can not drive 600 Ohms, it is not a good source anyway. .

 Damping of the cartridge needle

 Why is needle damping done?
 It ensures good contact between the groove and the needle.
 Also called tracking.
-This is beyond the scope here, but it is obvious that the groove can heavily shake the needle, and the needle may not follow the groove exactly.
-Needle damping can be conveniently done electrically, by just placing a resistor at the MC Transformer secondary side.
+This is beyond the scope here, but it is obvious that the groove will heavily shake the needle.
+This adds some random self movement to the needle.
+Even when not much, this self movement must be avoided, because at that moment, needle is not following the groove exactly.
+The solution against this is needle damping.
+This can be conveniently be done electrically, by just placing a resistor at the MC Transformer secondary side.
+When the system is damped, we lose a tiny bit of overall signal, but we lose most of all the self resonances.

-The damping network is universal.
+The damping network of EE21 is universal.
 So the whole network as such is never used.
-Only some part of it is be selected, with J5, J8 and J7.
+Only some part of it is be selected, with J5 and J7, while the network can be connected or disconnected with J8.

 Here is a calculator to calculate the secondary load resistor.
 Note, this is for a RIAA amplifier with 47k impedance, and it does not take into account the DC Resistance of the coils.
 Though knowing the coil DC Resistance is theoretically needed, we can skip this with the EE21/23 board, because the damping resistor is variable anyway with a potentiometer, and we simply adjust for best sound.